 Although Willow Lakes is one of the more popular trailheads in the area, it’s still a worthwhile journey to see this place.

 There are two main ways to access Willow Lakes in Colorado.
-The first is the Willowbrook Trailhead near the Raven Golf Course at the end of Willowbrook Road in Silverton on the eastern side of the Gore Range.
+The first is the Willowbrook Trailhead near the Raven Golf Course at the end of Willowbrook Road in Silverthorne (an amazing Colorado mountain town) on the eastern side of the Gore Range.

 There is no overnight parking in the lot, although you can park in the neighborhood.
 This is the preferred method of reaching Willow Lakes.